 3. Core and shell is not new.
 Lots of industries use the technology.
 Think of your car.
 The frame, engine, and drive train are its core elements.
 They make the car move.
 The body is the shell.
 It hides the ugly core and gives the car its aesthetic appeal.
 Core and shell construction of faucets follows the same formula.

-Core and shell has been used by fsucet companies for decades in wall-mounted faucets.
-The core or "Valve" is installed in the wall.
+Core and shell has been used by faucet companies for decades in wall-mounted faucets.
+The core or "valve" is installed in the wall.
 It is the element that handles water flow.
-The decorative shell or "trim" is then attached to hide the ugly core and make the fsucet pretty.
-One advantage of this form of fsucet construction is that one valve can be used with many trims.
+The decorative shell or "trim" is then attached to hide the ugly core and make the faucet pretty.
+One advantage of this form of faucet construction is that one valve can be used with many trims.

-Some fsucet companies such as are rapidly transitioning to all core and shell construction.
+Some faucet companies such as are rapidly transitioning to all core and shell construction.